aquasecurity/trivy/docs/air-gap.md

 $ rm trivy-offline.db.tgz
 ```

+In an air-gapped environment it is your responsibility to update the Trivy database on a regular basis, so that the scanner can detect recently-identified vulnerabilities.

 ## Run Trivy with --skip-update option
 In an air-gapped environment, specify `--skip-update` so that Trivy doesn't attempt to download the latest database file.